 Born Dorothy Marshall Mason, Mrs Cecil Rex Niven, 33, (1900-1977), who styled herself Mrs D.M.
 Niven when travelling, was the wife of Sir Cecil Rex Niven (20.11.1898 – 22.2.1993), an anthropologist specialising in West Africa and an-up and coming colonial administrator in Nigeria.
-She clearly took a great deal of interest in Africa herself – perhaps not surprising as they were abroad for 40 years.
+She clearly took a great deal of interest in Africa herself – though would not go to join her husband in Lagos until 1934.
 She attended the dinner no doubt as part of the delegation of four guests from the Gledstone/Mason family, who may well have been financial backers of the dinner and portrait as well as the youngest, Margaret Gledstone, Dorothy’s cousin, selling the tickets.

 Seated Beside …

-As a visitor to London she may well have been seated with one of her Mason/Gledstone family.
+It is probable, I suppose, that some of the Mason/Gledstone family sat together, but more interesting if they were spread around the table of eight.
 She may also have enjoyed the company of the American born Lady Butterfield – who would have been tell stories about the home country of Dorothy’s mother, Mary Crouse of Akron, Ohio.

 What’s On Her Mind?

 There were several mothers at the table and the topic of conversation may have touched on how she was coping with the fact that she was living in London with her daughter whilst her husband was out in Nigeria.
 Perhaps it was already being discussed that she might be able to move there in 1934 (as she did) and whether or not she relished the prospect of the colonial life.

 Dorothy’s Story So Far